Come see the backsplash I chose for our new kitchen!

 To keep the look clean, I used white mortar and for a little more interest I laid the tile in a brick pattern.

 The only place that I used the basket weave accent is above the cooktop.
-On the other side of the kitchen, where the coffee pot is located, I used subway tile by itself.
+On the other side of the kitchen, where the coffee pot is located, I used white subway tile by itself.

 We’ve added hardware to the cabinets since the last update on the kitchen remodel.
 What a difference something so simple makes!
 Pookie used a template to make sure all of the knobs where placed just so.
 The pulls on the drawers below the cooktop were a bit of a challenge to get lined up perfectly (even with a template), but I think he did a great job.
 No telling what the hardware would look like if it had been left up to me.